25 Things You're Doing That Would Horrify Sleep Doctors

 Though your only opportunity to work out might fall just before bed, hitting the gym too late at night could be preventing you from having sweet dreams.

-"Working out raises our adrenaline levels and heart rates, making it difficult to fall—and stay—asleep," says Terry Cralle, a clinical sleep educator and Saatva sleep consultant.
-"Instead of going to the gym or running on a treadmill, perform more low-impact activities such as Pilates or yoga.
+"Working out raises our adrenaline levels and heart rates, making it difficult to fall—and stay—asleep," says Terry Cralle, a clinical sleep educator and consultant for Saatva "Instead of going to the gym or running on a treadmill, perform more low-impact activities such as Pilates or yoga.
 These activities will keep your adrenaline and heart rate stable, while still getting in the necessary exercise."

 As Cralle points out, scrolling through apps on your phone as you lie in bed has been proven to drastically disrupt your sleep cycle.
 That's why the expert says you should "ditch the social media scrolling" and instead, "put on a sleep mask and listen to a short podcast to catch up on the daily news."